metu-kovan/METU-ALET/README.md

 We created a CNN architecture consisting of three 2D convolutional layers and two fully connected layers.
 After each convolutional layer we added a batch normalization layer, and  each layer is also followed by ReLu activation.
 The final layer has five outputs with sigmoid activation.
 The network performs five-class (one for each safety tool) multi-label classification with binary cross-entropy.
 The network is trained on ALET Safety Dataset.

 An alternative approach could be to combine the results of the tool detector and the pose detector.
 However, considering that the tool detection networks are having acceptable performance, we adopted an independent network for safety detection.
-Moreover, a tool detector would be detecting 49 tools in a scene 43 of which are irrelevant for our safety usecase.
+Moreover, a tool detector would be detecting 49 tools in a scene where 43 of which are irrelevant for our safety usecase.
 <p float="left">
   <img src="data/samples/wikimgs_construction103.jpg" width="400"/>
   <img src="data/samples/wikimgs_construction108.jpg" width="400"/>